-Fiscal Year Ending

-September 30: A mount
+September 30: Amount

-2024 \$ 9,009

-2025 (10,102)
+2025 \$ 1,635

-2026 21,230
+2026 (23,789)

-2027 56,481
+2027 24,064

-2028 (11,766)
+2028 49,128

+2029 (24,555)

-Thereafter (10,820)
+Thereafter (10,158)

-Total \$ 54,032
+Total \$ 16,325

-Actuarial Assumptions - The total pension liability in the June 30, 2023 actuarial valuation was determined using the following actuarial assumption, applied to all period included in the measurement:
+Actuarial Assumptions - The total pension liability in the June 30, 2024 actuarial valuation was determined using the following actuarial assumption, applied to all period included in the measurement:

 Inflation 2.40 percent

-Salary increases 3.25 percent, average, including inflation
+Salary increases 3.50 percent, average, including inflation

 Discount rate and long-term

 expected rate of return 6.70 percent

-The actuarial assumptions used in the June 30, 2023, valuation were based on the results of an actuarial experience study for the period July 1, 2013 through June 30, 2018.
+The actuarial assumptions used in the June 30, 2023, valuation were based on the results of an actuarial experience study for the period July 1, 2018 through June 30, 2023.

-The mortality assumption was based on the PUB-2010 base table, projected generationally with Scale MP-2018 details.
+The mortality assumption was based on the PUB-2010 base table, projected generationally with Scale MP-2021 details.

-The long-term expected rate of return assumption of 6.70 percent consists of two building block components: 1) an inferred real (in excess of inflation) return of 4.20 percent, which is consistent with the 4.48 percent real return from the capital market outlook model developed by the FRS consulting actuary, Milliman; and 2) a long-term average annual inflation assumption of 2.40 percent as adopted in October 2023 by the FRS Actuarial Assumption Conference.
-In the opinion of the FRS consulting actuary, both components and the overall 6.70 percent return assumption were determined to be reasonable and appropriate per Actuarial Standards of Practice.
-The 6.70 percent reported investment return assumption is the same as investment return assumption chosen by the 2022 FRS Actuarial Assumption Conference for funding policy purposes.
+The long-term expected rate of return assumption of 6.70 percent used in GASB discount rate calculations consists of two building block components: 1) a long-term average annual inflation assumption of 2.40 percent as adopted in October 2024 by the FRS Actuarial Assumption Conference; and 2) an inferred real (in excess of inflation) return of 4.20 percent.
+Geometrically combining those building blocks using the formula (1 + .024) x (1 + .042) - 1 generates an expected nominal return of 6.70 percent.
+In the opinion of the FRS consulting actuary, both building block components and the overall 6.70 percent return assumption were determined to be reasonable and appropriate per Actuarial Standards of Practice.
+The 6.70 percent reported investment return assumption is the same as the investment return assumption chosen by the 2023 FRS Actuarial Assumption Conference for funding policy purposes.

-For reference, the table below contains a summary of Milliman's assumptions for each of the asset classes in which the plan was invested at that time based on the long-term target asset allocation.
-Each asset class assumption is based on a consistent set of underlying assumptions and includes an adjustment for the inflation assumption.
-These assumptions are not based on historical returns, but instead are based on a forward-looking capital market economic model.
+For reference, the table below contains a summary of return assumptions for various asset classes based on the long-term target asset allocation.
+The six specific asset classes displayed are per system request and are summarized results of a more detailed market outlook model with additional asset classes.
+Each asset class assumption is based on a consistent set of underlying real return assumptions from Milliman's model combined with the FRS Actuarial Assumption Conference's 2.4 percent inflation assumption.
+The Milliman assumptions are not based on historical returns, but instead are based on a forward-looking capital market economic model.